Isaac Briggs: Career

 On February 1, 1788, the Georgia legislature awarded Augusta inventor William Longstreet and his associate Isaac Briggs a patent for a steam engine.
 It is the only patent issued by the state because this was before the adoption of the Federal Constitution.
 In 1807 their engine was used to power a boat on a 5-mile journey against the current on the Savannah River.
 Only days before, Robert Fulton had sailed his new steamboat, the Clermont, from New York City up the Hudson River to Albany.)

+He was an unsuccessful candidate for the U.S. House of Representatives in 1789.

 Briggs was a renowned surveyor and engineer.
 During 1791-1792, he assisted Andrew Ellicott in the survey of the boundaries of the original District of Columbia (see Boundary Markers of the Original District of Columbia).
 In 1803 President Thomas Jefferson appointed him to be the Surveyor General of the Mississippi Territory.
 In 1814, he relocated to Wilmington, Delaware to work as a superintendent of Thomas Little & Company, a textile mill.
 In 1818, New York Governor DeWitt Clinton appointed Briggs as one of the chief engineers of the Erie Canal.
 He returned home in January 1819 and was appointed by Thomas Moore in March 1819 as a chief engineer in Virginia on the James River and Kanawha Canal.
 He would be promoted to principal engineer after Moore's death in 1822, but did not complete any major portion of the canal.

 Additionally, he was devoted to developing domestic agriculture and manufacturing.
 He co-founded the American Board of Agriculture and a cotton mill and manufacturing town at Triadelphia in Montgomery County, Maryland in 1809.